On learning Whittle index policy for restless bandits with scalable regret

 \subsection{A set of sufficient conditions for Assumption~\ref{assump:lipschitz}}

 \begin{assumption} Suppose each arm~$i \in [n]$ is $(L^i_r, L^i_p)$ Lipschitz, i.e.,

 where $L^i_r < \infty$ and $L^i_p < 1$. \end{assumption}

-\begin{assumption} For all $\theta \in \Theta$, the Whittle index policy is optimal. \end{assumption} Assumption~\ref{assump:optimal} is satisfied in some instances such as: (i)~only one arm can be activated at a time (i.e., $m=1$) and arms that are not activated remain frozen (i.e., $P(s^i_{+} | s^i, 0) = \delta_{s^i}(s^i_{+})$, where $\delta_{s^i}$ is the Dirac delta measure centered at $s^i$)~\cite{gittins1979bandit}; (ii)~the number of arms are asymptotically large~\cite{weber1990index}; (iii)~certain queuing models~\cite{lott2000optimality}.
+\begin{assumption} For all $\theta \in \Theta$, the Whittle index policy is optimal. \end{assumption} Assumption~\ref{assump:optimal} is satisfied in some instances such as: (i)~the rested multi-armed bandit setup described in Remark~\ref{rem:2} where only one arm can be activated at a time (i.e., $m=1$) and yield reward, and arms that are not activated remain frozen (i.e., $P(s^i_{+} | s^i, 0) = \delta_{s^i}(s^i_{+})$, where $\delta_{s^i}$ is the Dirac delta measure centered at $s^i$)~\cite{gittins1979bandit}; (ii)~the number of arms are asymptotically large~\cite{weber1990index}; (iii)~certain queuing models~\cite{lott2000optimality}.

 Moreover, we assume that the product measure on $\bs{S}$ is $\bs{d}(\bs{s},\bs{s'}) = \sum_{i \in [n]} d^i(s^i, s^{\prime,i})$.

 \begin{lemma}[{\cite[Lemma 2]{robustness2022sinha}}] Under Assumption~\ref{assump:arm}, the MDP~$\langle\bs{\mathcal{S}}, \bs{\mathcal{A}(m)}, \bs{P}, \bs{R}\rangle$ is $(\max_{i \in [n]} L^i_r, \max_{i \in [n]} L^i_p)$-Lipschitz i.e.,